dharkflower/base-10/README.md

 Couldn't figure it out.

 ## What be the point of this?
 The hypothesis is that there's some sort of beauty in a base 10 processor.
 Honestly, that's it.
 I know that doesn't necessarily translate to an appropriate use of scientific theory, but it is what it is.
-I don't know if that beauty is because I'm looking at a UTF-8 file of Unicode numbers that emulate HTML tags, or if there is some sort of simplification to be had in computer hardware that could result in blazing fast computations.
+I don't know if that beauty is because I'm looking at a UTF-8 file of what I found out are Decimal integers that emulate HTML tags, or if there is some sort of simplification to be had in computer hardware that could result in blazing fast computations.

 ## Basic Rundown
 There is an idea I've been pondering that's some sort of GUI that kicks out hardware description language and some sort of computer chip blueprint.
 It would be a software-to-hardware transpiler, essentially.
 It is a separate experiment but it's relevant.
 I won't dive too deep into that right now.